thewtex/thesis/introduction/background_and_significance.rst

 The first plaque strain characterization based on an external clinical transducer, a 7.0 MHz Acuson linear array, was reported by Meairs and Hennerici in 1999 [Meairs1999]_.
-While the bulk of research in this area ensued 5 years following, the quality of the Meairs and Hennerici paper supercedes later work.
 4D *in vivo* characterization was performed on carotid artery plaques of 23 asymptomatic and 22 symptomatic patients by scanning the linear array with an ECG gated stepper motor.
-The motion estimator was a hierarchical algorithm applied to laplacian filtered images that minimized a sum-of-squared differences cost function with the Gauss-Newton method.
+The motion estimator was a hierarchical algorithm applied to Laplacian filtered images that minimized a sum-of-squared differences cost function with the Gauss-Newton method.
 They found that even though no significant differences in echogenicity or surface structure between symptomatic and asymptomatic cases could be found, symptomatic plaques